anyscale/templates/templates/endpoints_v2/README.md

 We provide a starter command to run Llama and Mistral-family models via Ray Serve.
 You can specify the arguments, such as Lora, GPU type and tensor parallelism via the command.
 You can also follow the [guide](examples/CustomModels.ipynb) to bring your own models.

-The command will generate 2 files - a model config file and a serve config file that you can reference and re-run in the future.
+The command will generate 2 files - a model config file (saved in `model_config/`) and a serve config file (`serve_TIMESTAMP.yaml`) that you can reference and re-run in the future.

 Please note that if you would like to serve a model whose architecture is different from the provided list of models, we highly recommend you manually going over the generated model config file to provide the correct values.